How Do I Create a Last Will and Testament or Revocable Living Trust?

 There are many reasons to create an estate plan, among these are:

-- Conflict Avoidance: Having your wishes for your finances, assets and healthcare documented can avoid family conflicts.
+- Conflict Avoidance: Clearly documenting your wishes for finances, assets, and healthcare reduces the likelihood of family disputes.

-- Efficiency: A probate avoidance estate plan can save a family time and confusion regarding how assets should be administered.
+- Efficiency: Plans designed to avoid probate save time and minimize confusion about how assets should be managed and distributed.